suokko/HO_changes/conf/prediction/readme.txt

 playerstrength.dat:
 ~~~~~~~~~~~~~~~~~~~

 The PlayerStrength is calculated from these input values:
 skill, stamina, form, xp (experience)

 In this file, the options are ALWAYS processed in the following order:

 Option				Function

+skillSubDeltaForLevelY=x	if (skill = Y AND subskill=0) then skill = skill + x
+				(This is used for unknown subskills, i.e. the player did not get training yet and
+				the user did not enter a subskill offset manually)

 skillDelta=x			skill = skill + x
 staminaDelta=x			stamina = stamina + x